navi86/vmware/README.md

 ## Abstract
 The server have been developed to work with python 3.3+

-The script reverts Students VMs in the folder "vm\c3labs infrastructure".
+The script reverts students VMs in the folder "vm\c3labs infrastructure".
 IF you pass Student01 then all VMs of Student01 will be reverted.

 ## Quick Start Guide